Fatimaxox/Deep-learning/README.md

-# Iris Dataset Classification with Deep Learning
+# Iris Dataset Classification with Deep Learning 🌿🤖

 The Iris dataset serves as a prominent resource for classification tasks.
-This project embarked on the comprehensive journey of constructing a deep learning model for classification purposes, following a structured workflow:
+This project embarked on a comprehensive journey to construct a deep learning model for classification, following a structured workflow:

 ## 1. Data Preprocessing: